frabjouspolygon/Manual-Screen-Editor/docs/tutorial.md

 This is an unfinished tutorial for using the Manual Screen Editor.

+# Definitions:

+*Canvas* – The work area where camera previewing and editing occur.

+*Layer* – Here a layer referrs to a category of information or component encoded in a rendered camera png.
+Above the canvas, there are buttons for each layer (as of 1.4.7 platform shading is bundled with effect colors) as well as one for the aggregate "rendered" layer.
+The rendered layer can either show the camera png as is or with a palette applied.

+*Layer buttons* – These buttons, located above the canvas, can be used to set the viewing mode or toggle layer editing.

+*View mode* – This referrs to which layer is being previewed in the canvas.
+Shift clicking a layer button changes the view mode.
+The rendered layer can be selected for viewing by left clicking either with or without holding any other key.
+A layer button has a blue border when it is being viewed.

+*Layer editing* – Any layer other than the rendered layer can be marked or unmarked for editing by left clicking its corresponding layer button.
+A layer can be enabled in isolation by control clicking its layer button.
+A layer that is enabled for modification has its layer button shaded light blue.

 # Example 1: Filling gaps in objects

 Sometimes, often due to extreme camera positions or errosion effects, objects might appear broken in ways the modder did not intent.